aaronbloomfield/ics/hws/hw-rsa.md

 ### Submission requirements

-You should submit two files: `RSA.java`, which contains all your Java code.
+You should submit one file: `RSA.java`, which contains all your Java code.
 The compilation command will be `javac *.java`, so your RSA.java should have only one public class called `RSA`, and not be in a package.
 The submission system will expect to see a `RSA.class`